camauger/seigneurie/wp-content/plugins/woocommerce-exporter/readme.txt

 == Screenshots ==

+1. Each export type contains its own fields, filters and options.
-1. Select the data fields to be included in the export, selections are remembered for next export.
+2. Select the Product fields to be included in the export, selections are remembered.
-2. Each dataset (e.g. Products, Orders, etc.) include filter options to filter by date, status, type, customer and more.
+3. Filters are available for each export type.
-3. A range of export options can be adjusted to suit different languages and file formatting requirements.
+3. Adjust options to suit different languages, file formats and column formatting.
-4. Export a list of WooCommerce Product Categories into a CSV file.
-5. Export a list of WooCommerce Product Tags into a CSV file.
-6. Download archived copies of previous exports
+4. Native export integration with 100+ WooCommerce and WordPress Plugins.
-7. Use the Field Editor to relabel export fields to your preferred names
+5. Use the Field Editor to label export columns
-8. Drag-and-drop export fields to your preferred ordering, sorting is saved between screen refreshes.
+6. Manage Plugin options from the Settings screen.

 == Changelog ==

+= 2.3.1 =
+* Fixed: Private Products being included in default Product exports (thanks @golfball-uhu)

+= 2.3 =
+* Fixed: Export notices not saving state
+* Fixed: Donate notice blocking tab navigation
+* Changed: Hide welcome notice after first export
+* Added: Upgrade to Pro notice after first export

+= 2.2.1 =
+* Fixed: Fatal error affecting Product export with WooCommerce Custom Fields Plugin (thanks @kramarz)

 = 2.2 =
 * Added: Description to Category export type (thanks @yatgirl)